 - Model manners

 From age two to four, what Johnny hears, Johnny says.
 Let your child hear a lot of “please,” “thank you,” “you’re welcome,” and “excuse me” as you interact with people throughout the day.
 And address your little person with the same politeness you do an adult.
-Let your child catch the flavor of polite talk.
+Let your child catch the flavour of polite talk.

 - Teach name-calling

 We have always made a point of opening each request by using the name of our child: “Jim, will you do this for me?”
 Our children picked up on this social nicety and address us by title: “Dad, may I…” or “Mom, would you…” When he was eight, our son Matthew made all of these language tools part of his social self.
 Matthew concluded that if he timed his approach for the right moment, looked me in the eye or touched my arm, addressed me as “Dad…,” and adds a “please” or “may I,” he could get just about anything he wants.
 Even when I know I’m being conned, I’m a pushover for politeness.
 Although Matthew didn’t always get his politely-presented wish, I always acknowledged his use of good manners.

 - Acknowledge the child